Robibiruk/CORD19_Sample/README.md

 ## License

-⚖️This project is released under the MIT License.
+⚖️ This project is released under the MIT License.